IcaFulokoja/icafulokoja.github.io/docs/COC.md

 ## 2. Our Mission

-'Our aim is to create an active environment for tech enthusiasts to learn, share knowledge, network, build their technical skills and equip everyone, regardless of their major, to become world class developers.'
+"Our aim is to create an active environment for tech enthusiasts to learn, share knowledge, network, build their technical skills and equip everyone, regardless of their major, to become world class developers."

 ## 3. Becoming a member of ICAFulokoja